An appeal is the process by which a person can challenge the decision made by a judge.

 Within 28 days being served with a Notice of Appeal

-If a respondent or the independent children’s lawyer does not want to cross-appeal but contends the orders should be affirmed for different reasons than the primary judge, they must file a notice of contention.
+If a respondent or the ICL does not want to cross-appeal but contends the orders should be affirmed for different reasons than the primary judge, they must file a Notice of Contention.

 ↓